A new moon ritual is one of my favorite ways to set new intentions for the month and manifest magic with the universe.

 Once you feel grounded and connected, a great way to continue the cleanse and create a fresh slate is to journal.
 Release what’s been on your mind.
 Don’t worry about what you’re writing, just write and let it flow out of you.
 You’re clearing your heart and mind so that you have a truly fresh start for the next four weeks.

-Whether you believe in a higher power, spirit guides, angels, or simply your subconscious mind, oracle cards are way to receive divine guidance.
+Whether you believe in a higher power, spirit guides, angels, or simply your subconscious mind, oracle cards are a beautiful way to receive divine guidance.
 You ask for guidance, general or specific, and allow your intuition to shuffle the cards until you feel done, and then pull a card/cards that you’re drawn to.

 - Where am I presently?